Cypress Tree Class 2023 - 2024

 Science

-Our Science topic for this half term is Animals including Humans.
+Our Science topic for this half term is Light.
 Throughout this unit, children will practise using a variety of scientific skills to help them learn:

 History